rollup/plugins/packages/replace/README.md

 Type: `Boolean`<br>
 Default: `false`

-Prevents replacing strings where they are followed by a single equals sign (e.g. `process.env.DEBUG = false'`).
+Prevents replacing strings where they are followed by a single equals sign (e.g. `process.env.DEBUG = false`).

 ### `exclude`